 You may have a UTI if you experience the following:

-The reason why UTIs are a sign of diabetes in women, is because ongoing high blood glucose levels can cause nerve damage as well impair the immune system.
+The reason why UTIs are a sign of type 2 diabetes in women, is because ongoing high blood glucose levels can cause nerve damage as well impair the immune system.
 If bacteria start to cause UTIs, the body won’t be well equipped enough to fight the infection.

 Ongoing high blood glucose can cause nerve damage, resulting in tingling and loss of sensation.
 Nerve damage can affect sensation in the vaginal area, which may lower a woman’s sex drive.